Naledi-Dikgale/math-magician-project/README.md

 # 📖 Math Magician Project <a name="about-project"></a>

 **Math Magician Project** Math magicians is a website for all fans of mathematics.
-It is a Single Page App (SPA) that allows users to make simple calculations.
-The application can also read a random math-related quote.
+It is an app that allows users to make simple calculations.
+The application also displays random motivational quotes.

 ## 🛠 Built With <a name="built-with">Create React App</a>